 His career makes sense only if you see both journalism and institutions

-Tulane's current biography for Isaacson reads almost like a map of elite American public life.
+Tulane's biography for Isaacson reads almost like a map of elite American public life.
 He has been a professor of history at Tulane, editor of Time, chairman and CEO of CNN, and CEO of the Aspen Institute.
 He also served as chair of the Broadcasting Board of Governors under President Barack Obama.

 That background matters because Isaacson never approached biography as a detached literary hobby.
 He came out of journalism, magazine editing, television management, policy-adjacent nonprofit leadership, and public administration.
 He knows institutions from the inside.